-Researchers have found that the invariant perception of colors and tones occurs through contrast-based information processing^{3, 4, 5)}.
-To some degree, this invariant perception is guaranteed by the invariant relationship of the focused stimulus to its surrounding stimuli.
+Researchers have found that the invariant perception of colors and tones occurs through contrast-based information processing.3-5) To some degree, this invariant perception is guaranteed by the invariant relationship of the focused stimulus to its surrounding stimuli.
 For individuals with relative pitch, a single tone is difficult to name but tones in a melody are easy to identify and transcribe.
-If a melody in a major key includes two tones that are three whole tones apart in pitch (and possibly temporally distant), these tones must be Fa and Ti according to the tonal arrangement (scale) of the major key (See Figure 3).
-This arrangement is invariant against key changes and, using this arrangement as a constraint, key-invariant tone identification is made possible.
+If a melody in a major key includes two tones that are three whole tones apart in pitch (and possibly temporally distant), these tones must be Fa and Ti according to the tonal arrangement (scale) of the major key (See Fig. 3).
+This arrangement is invariant against key changes and, using this arrangement as a constraint, keyinvariant tone identification is made possible.

-As entomological studies have shown, invariant color perception occurs in butterflies and bees7).
-In contrast, anthropologists have found that invariant tone perception is difficult even for monkeys8).
-It is not that monkeys cannot transcribe a melody, but rather that they cannot perceive the equivalence between a melody and its transposed version8).
-Thus, invariant color perception seems to have evolved much longer ago than invariant tone perception.
+As entomological studies have shown, invariant color perception occurs in butterflies and bees.7) In contrast, anthropologists have found that invariant tone perception is difficult even for monkeys.8) It is not that monkeys cannot transcribe a melody, but rather that they cannot perceive the equivalence between a melody and its transposed version.8) Thus, invariant tone perception seems to have evolved much later than invariant color perception.

-§3 Human development of spoken language
+§3 Human Development of Spoken Language

 How do infants acquire the capacity for robust speech processing?
-Recent research, especially in the field of artificial intelligence, has focused on infants' acquisition and development of cognitive abilities^{9, 10, 11)} to realize robust speech processing on machines.
+Recent research, especially in the field of artificial intelligence, has focused on infants' acquisition and development of cognitive abilities9-11) to realize robust speech processing on machines.
 One obvious fact is that a majority of the utterances an infant hears come from its parents.
 After it begins to talk, about a half of the utterances it hears are its own speech.
 It can be claimed that the utterances an individual hears are strongly speaker-biased unless he or she has speaking disabilities.
 Current ASR technology tries to solve the speech variability problem by collecting a huge number of samples and often adapting the resulting statistical models if necessary.
 We believe, however, that the problem should not be solved by extensive sample collection if a human-like speech processor is the goal of research.

 Infants acquire language through active imitation of their parents' utterances, called vocal imitation.
 But they do not impersonate their parents.
 A question is raised: what acoustic aspect of the voices do infants imitate?
 One may claim that infants decompose an utterance into a sequence of phonemes and that each phoneme is reproduced acoustically.
-But researchers of infant studies deny this claim because infants do not have good phonemic awareness^{12, 13}.
+But researchers of infant studies deny this claim because infants do not have good phonemic awareness.
+12,13)

-An alternative answer, also derived from infant studies, involves a holistic sound pattern embedded in an utterance^{12, 13)}, called word Gestalt14) or a related spectral pattern15).
-This holistic pattern has to be speaker-invariant because, no matter who speaks a specific word to an infant, its imitative responses are similar acoustically.
+An alternative answer, also derived from infant studies, involves a holistic sound pattern embedded in an utterance, 12,13) called word Gestalt14) or a related spectral pattern.
+15) This holistic pattern has to be speaker-invariant because, no matter who speaks a specific word to an infant, its imitative responses are similar acoustically.
 Another question is then raised: what is the physical definition of the speaker-invariant holistic patterns underlying individual utterances?
 As far as we know, psychologists have yet to demonstrate a mathematical formula.
-In this paper we describe our own proposal.
+In this paper, we describe our own proposal.

-Vocal imitation is rare in animals16), and non-human primates scarcely imitate the utterances of others17).
-This behavior can be found in only a few species of animals: birds, whales, and dolphins.
+Vocal imitation is rare in animals,16) and non-human primates scarcely imitate the utterances of others.17) This behavior can be found in only a few species of animals such as birds, whales, and dolphins.
 But there is a critical difference between humans and animals.
-Animals' imitation is basically acoustic imitation, Speech Structure and Its Application to Robust Speech Processing similar to impersonation16.
-Considering monkeys' lack of invariant tone perception, again, acoustic variability seems to be an insoluble problem for animals.
+Animals' imitation is basically acoustic imitation, similar to impersonation.16) Considering monkeys' lack of invariant tone perception, acoustic variability seems an insoluble problem for animals.